snipercup/Nearly-Dead-Mods/snipercupsmiscitemsmod/README.md

 # snipercups misc items
 Some miscellaneous items added to the game.
+Works with version 2021.04.05 of the game.

 ## Installation
 - Go to [this page](https://github.com/snipercup/Nearly-Dead-Mods) and click the green button on the top-right and click download zip-file.